-- The application is submitted by the applicant - The application is approved by each signatory (both supervisors).
-Supervisors will be notified by email once the applicant has submitted the application.
-The signatories will be have access to the full application in PDF format.
+- The application is submitted by the applicant; and - The application is approved by the mentor.
+Your mentor will be notified by email once you have submitted the application inviting them to approve your application.

 Please note that signatories have the capacity to approve or reject the application.
 The applicant will be notified by email if the application has been approved by signatories.
 Rejected applications will be returned to the applicant.